Stannum87/CAN_Simple_Driver/README.md

+- MCU: ATmega1284p @ 20 MHz
 - Simple CAN driver that can be implemented easily.
-- CAN ic: MCP2515 along with tja1050 for driving can bus.
+- CAN ic: MCP2515 Using SPI along with tja1050 for driving can bus.
 - 8 bytes of data can be sent at a time with id of 11 bits(standard mode)
 - use 120 ohm parallel termination between CANH and CANL for optimal operation
 - can speed fixed to 125kbps for simplicity